varun19299/EE2016-Processor-8-bit/README.md

 ### The Instruction set of the RISC processor:

+_Note: rs1, rs2, ws1 refer to register values.
+We have defaulted all of them to zero initially._

 #### A. Memory Access Instructions
 1. Load Word:  (OP 0000)
                LD ws, offset(rs1) ws:=Mem16[rs1 + offset]

 2. Store Word: (OP 0001)
                ST rs2, offset(rs1) Mem16[rs1 + offset]=rs2